darthoctopus/pyneapple/README.md

 Configuration (e.g. default theme, location of Jupyter config directories) can be changed by creating either `~/.pyneapplerc`, `~/.config/pyneapple/pyneapplerc` or `pyneapplerc` in the working directory.
 Look at `defaults.cfg` for default values.

 ![Screenshot](ss.png)

+## Extras

+I've included a desktop file in `extras`, to be placed in the application directory (e.g. `/usr/share/applications`) after installation.
+It references an icon that doesn't yet exist; I've been personally using the Pineapple icon but may get around to designing a new one shortly (time and medical conditions permitting).